aitorvs/allowme/README.md

 - `Object` with class the annotated method belongs to
 - `int` with the permission request code

-The library will then call the annotated method to handle the permission request.
+The library will then call the annotated method to handle the permission request result.

 Developed By
 ---